Fuerza Bruta

-Fuerza Bruta is a postmodern theatre show that premiered in Buenos Aires in 2005 and was created by Diqui James.
-It is also the name of the company that brings the show.
+Fuerza Bruta (literally meaning "brute force") is a postmodern theatre show that premiered in Buenos Aires in 2005 and was created by Diqui James.
+It is also the name of the company that produces the show.
 Members of the company that created Fuerza Bruta were co-creators of a previous company called De La Guarda, which presented a similar show named Villa Villa.
 It is a very energetic spectacle under the motto Brute Force, features interaction between the performers and the public, and is described as a 360 degree experience.

 The show opened Off-Broadway in New York City at the Daryl Roth Theater in 2007 and closed August 28, 2016.

 The show has since travelled over the world.
-It has been performed in Buenos Aires, Seoul, Cordoba, Bogota, Queretaro, Miami, Chicago, Lisbon, Bilbao, Berlin, Moscow, Shanghai, London, Edinburgh, Antwerp, Lima, Taipei, Macau and Madrid and is scheduled for Istanbul, Tel Aviv, Manila, Las Vegas, Tokyo, Limerick and Heerlen.
+It has been performed in Buenos Aires, Seoul, Cordoba, Bogotá, Querétaro, Miami, Chicago, Lisbon, Bilbao, Berlin, Moscow, Shanghai, London, Edinburgh, Antwerp, Lima, Taipei, Macau and Madrid and is scheduled for Istanbul, Tel Aviv, Manila, Las Vegas, Tokyo, Limerick, Heerlen, and London again in 2024.